 - Direct savings from reduced paper, printing, and distribution costs

 - Indirect savings from time spent handling paper timesheets.

 - Direct Savings from elimination of maintenance costs on manual time clocks.

 A big expense with a manual timekeeping system is that of transferring time sheets/time cards from one person to another.
-For example, the employee needs to get blank timesheets from the HR department.
+The employee needs to get blank timesheets from the HR department.
 They fill out the time sheet and walk it over to their manager.
 The manager signs the time sheets and walks them to the payroll department.
 Payroll gives the time sheet to HR to make sure PTO correctly accounts for it.
-A very conservative estimate of the direct time is spent on simply working on manual time cards and transferring the paper back and forth, etc. This would be 2-3 minutes per employee each pay period.
+A very conservative estimate of the direct time spent on simply working on manual time cards and transferring the paper back and forth, etc. is 2-3 minutes per employee each pay period.

 Time & Pay’s ATA system eliminates all that work and more.

 Fewer Pay Check Corrections

 Issuing new paychecks or manually calculating adjustments to pay is a very time consuming and frustrating process.
 Most noteworthy, Time & Pay’s system will minimize or eliminate this problem by:

 - Ensuring accurate data reaches payroll by checking all pay policies at the point of entry and approval.

 - Providing an online method for employees and managers to verify times and request corrections.